-Once linked, the support coordinator will assist the applicant in gathering the documents which may be needed for both the financial eligibility and medical certification process for level of care determination.
-The support coordinator informs the individual of the freedom of choice of enrolled waiver providers and the availability of services as well as the assistance provided through the support coordination service.
+After the applicant is linked to a support coordination agency, the support coordinator will assist the applicant in gathering the documents that may be needed for both the financial eligibility and medical certification process for level of care determination.
+The support coordinator informs the individual of the FOC of enrolled waiver providers and the availability of services, as well as the assistance provided through the support coordination service.

-Once it has been determined that another OCDD waiver will not meet the needs of the applicant, and the Supports Waiver is the most appropriate waiver, another home visit is made to finalize the plan of care (POC).
+When it has been determined that another OCDD waiver will not meet the needs of the applicant, and the SW is the most appropriate waiver, another home visit is made to finalize the plan of care (POC).
 The following must be addressed in the POC:

-- The applicant's assessed needs; - The types and quantity of services (including waiver and all other services) necessary to maintain the applicant safely in the community; - The individual cost of each waiver service, and; - The total cost of waiver services covered by the POC.
+- 1. The applicant's assessed needs; - 2.
+The types and quantity of services (including waiver and all other services) necessary to maintain the applicant safely in the community; - 3.
+The individual cost of each waiver service; and - 4.
+The total cost of waiver services covered by the POC.